Wake-Up Call in Eating Disorder Recovery.

 F*ck this.
 I want to live.

-Recovery isn’t just about eating more or exercising less.
+Eating disorder recovery isn’t just about eating more or exercising less.
 It’s about finding a reason to live.
 It’s about reclaiming your purpose and realising that you are worth so much more than your eating disorder.

 When I work with clients now, one of the first questions I ask them is: